spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

     out.write([val.upper() for val in word.read()])
 ```

-In this script, we import two classes from Sparv (`Annotation` and `Output`) and the `annotator` decorator.
-It is
+In this script, we import the classes `Annotation`, `Output`, and the `annotator` decorator from `sparv.api`.

-important to only import from the `sparv.api` package (i.e., `from sparv.api import ...`).
-Other sub-packages, like
+> [!IMPORTANT]
+>
-`sparv.core`, are for internal use only and may change without notice.
+> Always import from `sparv.api`—other sub-packages like `sparv.core` are for internal use and may change without
+> notice.

-The `uppercase` function is decorated with `@annotator`, indicating that this function can produce one or more
+The `@annotator` decorator marks the `uppercase` function as an annotator, which means it can produce one or more
 annotations.
-The first argument in the decorator is a description used for displaying help texts in the CLI, such as
+The first argument to the decorator is a description, which is shown in help texts (for example, when
-when running `sparv modules`.

-The function's signature describes its relationship to other pipeline components.
-The parameters include type hints to
+running `sparv modules`).
+Just like the description in the `__init__.py` file, this description should be short (usually
+a single sentence), but can include a longer description separated from the first line by a blank line.

+The function parameters define how the processor interacts with the rest of the pipeline: what it needs as input and
+what it produces as output.
+Both **type hints** and **default values** are required for the parameters.
+The type hints
-the Sparv classes `Annotation` and `Output`, with the accompanying default values specifying the dependencies (e.g.,
+merely indicate the kind of parameter, while the default values specify the actual dependencies and outputs.
+The default
-annotations, models, or config variables) required before the function can execute, and what it will produce.
-In this
-example, Sparv ensures that a word annotation exists before calling the `uppercase` function, as `word` is an input of
-type `Annotation`.
-The function produces the output annotation `<token>:sbx_uppercase.upper`, so if another module
+values are almost always instances of Sparv classes, such as `Annotation` or `Output`.

+> [!NOTE]
+>
+> The type hints and the default values are in most cases the same, except for configuration parameters.
+For parameters
+> that read config variables, the default value uses the `Config` class, while the type hint is a standard Python type
+> such as `str`, `int`, or `bool`, indicating the expected type of the configuration value.

+In the example above, the `uppercase` function has two parameters: `word` and `out`.
+The `word` parameter is of type
+`Annotation`, which means it expects an annotation as input.
+The `out` parameter is of type `Output`, indicating that
+the function will produce an output annotation.
+The default values for these parameters are instances of the
+`Annotation` and `Output` classes, respectively.
+The `Annotation("<token:word>")` specifies that the function requires
-requests this annotation as input, Sparv will run `uppercase` first.
+the `<token:word>` annotation as input, while `Output("<token>:sbx_uppercase.upper")` specifies that the function will
+produce the `<token>:sbx_uppercase.upper` annotation as output.

-A function decorated with a Sparv decorator should never be called directly by you or another decorated function.
-When
+Sparv functions are not meant to be called directly by you or by other Sparv functions.
+Instead, they are registered
-running Sparv through the CLI, Sparv's dependency system calculates a dependency graph and automatically runs all
+with the Sparv pipeline when the module is imported.
+Sparv then calls them as needed, based on the pipeline's dependency
-necessary functions to produce the desired output.
+graph.
+When you run Sparv, it automatically determines which functions to run to produce the outputs you request,
+resolving all dependencies for you.

+For more details about the `annotator` decorator and other Sparv decorators, refer to the [Sparv
+decorators](sparv-decorators.md) page.

 ## Reading and Writing Files

 Sparv classes such as `Annotation` and `Output` provide built-in methods for reading and writing files, as seen with
 `word.read()` and `out.write()` in the example above.
 It is crucial that a Sparv module uses these methods exclusively
 for file operations.
 This practice ensures that files are correctly placed within the file structure, making them
 accessible to other modules.
 Additionally, these methods handle Sparv's internal data format properly.
-Bypassing these
-methods can cause procedures to fail if there are updates to the internal data format or file structure in the future.

 ## Logging

 To log messages from Sparv modules, use [Python's logging library](https://docs.python.org/3.6/library/logging.html).
-Utilize the provided `get_logger` wrapper to declare your logger, which handles importing the logging library and sets
+Utilize the provided `get_logger` function to obtain a logger instance for your module.
+This function handles importing
-the correct module name in the log output:
+the logging library and sets the correct module name in the log output:

 ```python
 from sparv.api import get_logger
 logger = get_logger(__name__)

 logger.error("An error was encountered!")
 ```

 You can use any of the official [Python logging levels](https://docs.python.org/3.6/library/logging.html#levels).

-By default, Sparv writes log output with level WARNING and higher to the terminal.
-Users can change the log level with
+By default, Sparv writes log output with the level `WARNING` and higher to the terminal.
+Users can change the log level
-the `--log [LOGLEVEL]` flag, which is supported by most commands.
-Additionally, users can write log output to a file
+with the `--log LOGLEVEL` flag, which is supported by most commands.
+Additionally, users can write log output to a
-using the `--log-to-file [LOGLEVEL]` flag.
-The log file will be named with the current date and timestamp and can be
+file using the `--log-to-file LOGLEVEL` flag.
+The log file will be named with the current date and timestamp and can
-found in the `logs/` directory within the corpus directory.
+be found in the `logs/` directory within the corpus directory.

 ### Progress Bar

 You can add a progress bar to individual annotators using the custom `progress()` logging method.
 Initialize the
 progress bar by calling `logger.progress()`, either without arguments or by supplying a total value:
 `logger.progress(total=50)`.
-A progress bar initialized without a total will need a total value before it can be used.
+A progress bar initialized without a total will display an indeterminate
+progress bar, which is useful when the total number of items to process is unknown at the start.
+A total value can be
-You can also change the total value later.
+set later by calling `logger.progress(total=50)` again.
+It is also possible to change the total value later.

 Once the total is set, update the progress by calling `logger.progress()` again.
 If no argument is supplied, the
 progress advances by 1.
 To advance by a different amount, use the `advance=` keyword argument.
 To set the progress to a